Set MakeupSo now we've found the maximum and minimum length irons the golfer

 curves come from golfers skilled enough to hit a very wide range of

 swingweights.
-Remember though, we wouldn't be talking about making
+We probably wouldn't be talking about making

-a set like this for highly skilled golfers, would we?
-More recently,
+a set like this for highly skilled golfers.
+(But we might.
+Bryson

 clubheads have been introduced with constant weights across the set --